waynedovey/flask-vote-app/README.md

 Cleanup:

 ```
-rm -f data/app.db    # optionaly remove the database
+rm -f data/app.db    # optionally remove the database
 ```

 ## Docker deployment

-A Dockerfile is provided in the reposistory to build a docker image and run the application as linux container.
+A Dockerfile is provided in the repository to build a docker image and run the application as linux container.

 On Linux, install and start Docker: